 Have a stress free bedtime that helps your child sleep well

 About an hour before your child goes to sleep have quiet time.
-Tidy away the toys and turn off the TV.
-Research has shown light from computers, iPads etc. can interfere with the production of the sleep hormone melatonin.
+Tidy away the toys and turn off all screens.
+Research has shown light from computers, IPads etc. can interfere with the production of the sleep hormone melatonin.

-Get your routine right so your child is asleep in 15 to 20 minutes.
+Get your routine right so your child settles to sleep calmly and happily.